JamesSaxon/jamessaxon.github.io/_posts/2021-02-26-broadband-faqs.md

 Informally, broadband Internet is just fast Internet.
 This is defined in terms of the amount of data you can transmit per second.
 Currently, a broadband connection is one with a “bandwidth” of at least 25 Mbps for downloads and 3 Mbps for upload.
 The unit, Mbps or “megabits per second” sounds like a lot, but we can convert it into familiar units.

-A megabit is just one eighth of a megabyte (and a gigabit is one eighth of a gigabyte).
+A megabit is just one eighth of a mega<em>byte</em>, and a <em>gigabit</em> (1000 megabits) is one eighth of a giga<em>byte</em>.
 That means that with a 25 Mbps connection, you can download 1 Gigabyte of data in 5.3 minutes (or 0.1875 Gigabytes in one minute).
 For comparison, a typical video conference uses about 1-1.5 Mbps in each direction, and a normal Netflix video also uses about 1 Mbps.
-The Federal Communications Commission offers a table of how much bandwidth they think various activities require.
+The Federal Communications Commission offers a [table](https://www.fcc.gov/consumers/guides/broadband-speed-guide) of how much bandwidth they think various activities require.

 <a name="faq-difference">**What is the difference between fixed broadband and mobile internet?
 Why are they not the same?**</a>